 Mandrakes and Magical Creatures (Jul 1–Sep 12, 2022)

-For the first time ever, the Studio Tour London is opening the glass doors of Professor Sprout’s greenhouse.
-Built by the original Harry Potter filmmakers, the greenhouse is home to many exotic and magical plants.
-To celebrate the permanent addition of the greenhouse to the Studio Tour London, Mandrakes and Magical Creatures will open on the same day and run for the rest of summer.
-This feature will include Cornish Pixies, Dumbledore’s beloved Fawkes, and the animatronic Monster Book of Monsters.
-In addition, visitors will be greeted in the Great Hall by the Hogwarts Frog Choir and learn how Thestrals and Mandrakes were brought to life using a mixture of scale models and CGI in the Creatures Workshop.
+Mandrakes and Magical Creatures celebrated the permanent addition of Professor Sprout's Herbology greenhouse to the studio tour.
+This feature included Cornish pixies, Dumbledore’s beloved Fawkes, and the animatronic Monster Book of Monsters.
+In addition, visitors were greeted in the Great Hall by the Hogwarts Frog Choir and learned how Thestrals and mandrakes were brought to life using a mixture of scale models and CGI in the Creatures Workshop.

 Warner Bros.
 Studio Tour London's Magical Mischief explored the filmmaking techniques behind the mischievous moments of the Harry Potter films on the big screen and uncovered how the films' special effects team brought magical mishaps to life.
+For instance, they were able to visit Harry's Bedroom from the set of Chamber of Secrets and learn how the house-elf Dobby was brought to life.
 As part of the Marauder's Map activity passport, visitors found Cornish pixies all around the Studio Tour and collected stamps.

 To celebrate its 20th anniversary on November 16, 2021, the first Harry Potter film was screened at the Studio Tour on four consecutive nights.
 Visitors were able to explore the film's famous sets and grab a mug of butterbeer before returning to the Great Hall in the evening for the special exclusive screening.